-In almost any type of fasting, losing weight is relatively easy because you’re consuming fewer calories.
+In almost any type of fasting, losing weight is a natural byproduct because you’re consuming fewer calories.

 #2: Improved Cognitive Function

-- Elevates levels of BDNF, an important neurotrophin that is needed for synaptic plasticity.
+- Elevate levels of BDNF, an important neurotrophin that is needed for synaptic plasticity

 #3: Lower Inflammation

-Intermittent fasting, or restricting calories, also lowers markers of inflammation, which in turn aids cognitive function and protects your brain health.[*]
+IF is also great for your brain and might help you think clearer.
+Intermittent fasting, or restricting calories, also lowers markers of inflammation, which in turn aids cognitive function and protects your brain health[*].

 #4: Lower Blood Pressure